vpalombo/PANEV/README.md

 Installation
 ============

-This text focuses on PaNeV v.1.0.
-PaNeV requires the pre-installation of the following packages: ‘devtools’ (<https://cran.r-project.org/package=devtools>), ‘biomaRt’ and ‘KEGGREST’ (<https://bioconductor.org/>).
-The R scripts and package described in this text can be downloaded and installed from github link <https://github.com/vpalombo/panev>.
+This manual focuses on PaNeV v.1.0.
+PaNeV requires the pre-installation of ‘devtools’ package from CRAN (<https://cran.r-project.org/package=devtools>).
+Once satisfied the requirement, the R scripts and package described in this manual can be downloaded and installed from github link <https://github.com/vpalombo/panev>.
 The package is installed using:

-    #install biomaRt and KEGGREST
-    if (!requireNamespace("BiocManager", quietly = TRUE))
-        install.packages("BiocManager") #if needed
-    BiocManager::install("biomaRt") #if needed
-    BiocManager::install("KEGGREST") #if needed

     #install devtools
     install.packages("devtools") #if needed